KyleMardell/quiz-crunch/README.md

 As I wanted to make a simple quiz site for any player, accessibility was always in mind when developing the site.
 I made sure to use semantic HTML for screen reader users and a high contrast colour palette for visual aids.
 As the site has a simple layout, I also tried to make the text as large as possible without overly compromising the design of the site.

+### JavaScript

+When developing the site, I wanted to think about future development and make my code as easily readable and maintainable as possible.

+With this in mind, when developing the site, one of the first functions I created was a re-usable function that can easily display and hide sections, seeming to switch between pages.
+All sections are declared as global variables at the beginning of the JavaScript file and can be easily expanded or referenced.
+The function takes 2 parameters: the current section displayed and the new section to display.
+If a section is added to the site in the future, it can be added and displayed with relative ease.

+While developing the site's functionality, I refactored a large amount of the code.
+I tried to keep to an atomic function style, meaning each function does one specific task.

+However, there are cases where it feels more readable to have a function complete multiple tasks.
+The most notable function is the "playQuiz" function.
+This is essentially the game loop, which is responsible for displaying all the questions and keeping score until the quiz ends and is the largest function in the script.
+I could continue to refactor the code, but at a potential disadvantage to its readability for myself or anyone else who may expand on or further develop the site.

 ### Features to Add in the Future

 In the future, i would like to improve the site by adding the following features: